mizumoto-cn/GoRedis/Readme.md

 ### Bulk Strings

-Bulk string is combination of `$` + length and a string as the value.
+A Bulk string is a combination of `$` + length and a string as the value.

 For example, the following RESP message: